document.getElementById("button62").addEventListener("click", function() { alert("Hello World!"); });

 "Multiple studies have demonstrated that insulin resistance is a strong predictor of atherosclerotic cardiovascular (CV) disease (ASCVD) and have been summarized in a recent meta-analysis by Gast et al".

 1. Impaired endothelial function (the control of blood fluidity, platelet aggregation and vascular tone): Insulin resistance is associated with endothelial dysfunction, which is characterized by reduced production of nitric oxide, increased inflammation, and oxidative stress in the endothelial cells lining blood vessels.
-Endothelial dysfunction limits the ability of the blood vessels to repair damage caused by sdLDL-C, as it interferes with the normal processes of vasodilation and the recruitment of repair cells to damaged areas.
+Endothelial dysfunction limits the ability of the blood vessels to repair damage caused by blood vessels inflammation, as it interferes with the normal processes of the widening of blood vessels (vasodilation) and the recruitment of repair cells to damaged areas.

 2. Decreased nitric oxide production: Insulin resistance can lead to decreased production of nitric oxide, a molecule that plays a key role in maintaining the health and function of blood vessels.
-Nitric oxide helps to regulate vascular tone, inhibit platelet aggregation, and prevent leukocyte adhesion to the endothelium.
+Nitric oxide helps to regulate vascular tone, inhibit platelet aggregation, and prevent leukocyte adhesion to the endothelium (a single layer of cells, called endothelial cells, which line all your blood vessels and lymphatic vessels).
 Reduced nitric oxide levels impair the ability of blood vessels to respond to injury and promote repair processes.

-5. Hyperglycemia-induced damage: Insulin resistance is often associated with hyperglycemia (high blood sugar levels), which can lead to the formation of advanced glycation end products (AGEs).
-AGEs contribute to endothelial dysfunction, oxidative stress, and inflammation, all of which impair the ability of the cardiovascular system to repair damage caused by sdLDL-C.
+4. Hyperglycemia-induced damage: Insulin resistance is often associated with hyperglycemia (high blood sugar levels), which can lead to the formation of advanced glycation end products (AGEs).
+AGEs contribute to endothelial dysfunction, oxidative stress, and inflammation, all of which impair the ability of the cardiovascular system to repair damage caused by inflammation.

-Overall, insulin resistance contributes to a pro-atherogenic environment characterized by endothelial dysfunction, inflammation, dyslipidemia, and hyperglycemia, which collectively limit the ability of the cardiovascular system to repair damage caused by sdLDL-C and promote the progression of atherosclerosis and cardiovascular disease.
+Overall, insulin resistance contributes to a pro-atherogenic environment characterized by endothelial dysfunction, inflammation, dyslipidemia, and hyperglycemia, which collectively limit the ability of the cardiovascular system to repair damage caused by blood vessels inflammation, and promote the progression of atherosclerosis and cardiovascular disease.

-In conclusion of the above section, lowering sdLDL-C cholesterol and insulin resistance is the most important action to reduce CHD risk!
+In conclusion of the above section, lowering insulin resistance is the most important action to reduce CHD risk!
 Our recommended diet, that includes intermittent fasting and physical exercises is most likely to provide the desired results.

 STATINS